2013 South Korean sabotage plot: Criminal charges and suspicion

 The RO group allegedly discussed details of how to make preparations to strike the South Korean government and the U.S. military, such as by incapacitating internet networks and infrastructure for oil and gas supplies and other major logistical facilities in the Seoul area.

 Specifically, they are known to have conspired to destroy the Hye-hwa branch of Korea Telecom Corporation, the Internet Data Center in Bundang, and the Pyeongtaek distribution base.

 Hye-hwa branch of KT is in charge of core telephone business and internet service.
 If Hye-hwa branch goes wrong, the internet speed in the country can be substantially slower.
 The "Internet Chaos" of South Korea in 2003 was caused by a server outage in the Hye-hwa branch, paralyzing the nationwide internet service network.

 The Internet Data Centre in Bundang is also equipped with various internet server platforms.
-Even though the IDCs are located separately at various places such as Mapo-gu, Seon-reung in Seoul, a terrorist attack on even a single IDC can cause serious telecommunication problems.
+Even though the IDCs are located separately at various places such as Mapo District, Seon-reung in Seoul, a terrorist attack on even a single IDC can cause serious telecommunication problems.

 In Pyeongtaek distribution base, Korea National Oil Corporation maintains a large-scale facilities that store about 6.2 million barrels of oil and liquefied petroleum gas for use in case of national emergency or war.
 If the base is attacked, a large explosion and fire will seriously damage the storage facilities and nearby area.

 In March 2013, when tension rose in Korean peninsula after North Korea vowed to nullify the armistice agreement, Lee Seok-ki allegedly issued "three major guidelines of preparing war" for the members of RO, the insurgent group.
 The guidelines, which were delivered by regional RO leaders like Hong Soon-seok (a Gyeonggi provincial vice chairman of UPP), are as follows.